Fudan-iGEM/2025-wiki/pages/human-practices.md

 >
 > Professor Lu suggested that with the rise of large-scale AI models, an exciting direction is to simulate living cells through artificial digital systems — what he called an “AI Yeast System.”
 Such a concept, he noted, could have transformative implications for biopharmaceutical research and resonated strongly with our project’s vision of simulation-driven design.

-His insights inspired us profoundly and laid the foundation for our modeling strategy to predict and guide experimental design (see our [Model Page](https://2025.igem.wiki/fudan/model.html)).
+His insights inspired us profoundly and laid the foundation for our modeling strategy to predict and guide experimental design (see our [Model](/model/)) page.
 After extensive discussion, we refined our idea and decided to employ multicellular yeast as a platform for dynamic screening of antibiotic-resistance targets — forming the initial blueprint of the project we are developing today.